jasonbrooks/centos.org/content/legal/privacy.md

 #The Information We Collect

-This Privacy Statement applies to all information collected by or submitted to CentOS, including personal information.
-"Personal information" is data that reasonably can be used to identify or describe an individual.
+This Privacy Statement applies to all information collected by or submitted to CentOS, including personal data.
+"Personal data" is data that can be used to identify an individual.

-CentOS collects personal information when:
+CentOS collects personal data when:

 * you create an online account with CentOS.
 Examples include but are not limited to: